Musicians of the

-Brenn Hill is a singer/songwriter who doesn’t just sing about the West, he reveals its heart to anyone who will take the time to listen.
-He is not just an observer or narrator of western lore, but one of its strongest interpreters.
+Utah singer/songwriter Brenn Hill doesn’t just sing about the West, he reveals its heart to anyone who will take the time to listen.
+He is not only an observer and narrator of Western lore, but one of its strongest interpreters.
 The cowboy’s trials and tribulations are his raw material.
-Brenn’s career spans twelve recordings of mostly self-penned music and over two decades on the road.
+Brenn’s career spans 12 recordings of mostly self-penned music more than two decades on the road.
 His most recent release is How You Heal.
 Like all of his prior recordings, it serves as a pathway through his own personal journey.
 Brenn is an artist who gives great insight into the West that he calls Heaven.
 He lives with his wife and three children in Hooper, Utah. http://www.brennhill.com

 Daron Little cowboys on the TA Ranch north of Saratoga, Wyoming, where he lives and writes music about the cowboy life.
 He is married with three daughters, which take up quite a bit of time and energy.
-His musical influences include Guy Clark, Tom Petty and Jack Johnson, as well as Westerners Mike Beck, Gail Steiger and of course Ian Tyson.
+His music is best described as Western Americana and occasionally will delve into traditional cowboy music.
 He hopes that folks will identify with the realness of his music and leave a performance thinking "I never thought of cowboy music like that!"
 Daron is a proud endorser of the Great Basin Hat Company. http://www.ranchcowboymusic.com/

 Corb Lund was born and raised in rural southern Alberta and comes from four generations of Canadian ranchers and cowboys.
 He grew up riding horseback, chasing cattle and rodeoing on the prairies and in the foothills of the Rockies.
 Lund’s Western heritage stays with him, no matter where he roams.
 “My whole life is sort of a dichotomy between being a cowboy kid and living in a city,” says Lund.
 “I guess that informs my music too.”
 His newest album is Things That Can’t Be Undone (2015). http://corblund.com/

 Trinity Seely grew up in the heart of cow country in the Chilcotin region of British Columbia.
 Inspired at an early age by this rugged sea of jackpine forests and grasslands, she learned to work hard from kitchen to corral on the family’s guest ranch.
 As a teen, Trinity moved to California to attend The Thacher School and her love affair with the vaquero way was born.
 With humbling honesty and a honey-smooth voice, Trinity sings about loving cowboys and horses, and living “in the middle of nowhere.”
-Trinity was awarded the Western Music Association and Academy of Western Artists’ Song of the Year.
+Trinity has been awarded the Western Music Association and Academy of Western Artists’ Song of the Year, and recently released a CD collaboration with cowboy poet Ross Knox, The Horse in the Middle.
 She flourishes as a cowboy’s wife and mother to three buckaroos and a buckarette. http://trinityseely.com/

 Dave Stamey - Orange Cove, CA

-Gail Steiger is a songwriter, filmmaker, cowboy and foreman of the remote Spider Ranch in Yavapai County, Arizona, since 1995.
+Gail Steiger is a songwriter, filmmaker and cowboy, and since 1995, foreman of the remote Spider Ranch in Yavapai County, Arizona.
 He has been playing guitar and writing songs for over 30 years, and often recites works by his grandparents, Delia Gist Gardner and Gail I. Gardner.
 Gail also collaborates with his brother Lew on various film and multimedia projects, including the acclaimed documentary, Ranch Album.
 He’s released two CDs, The Romance of Western Life in 1999, and A Matter of Believin’ in 2015.
-Gail is a member of the Western Folklife Center’s Board of Trustees.
+Gail is a member of the Western Folklife Center’s Board of Trustees. http://www.gailsteigermusic.com/

-Ian Tyson is 82 years old and he’s still going strong.
-Still touring.
-Still running the Tyson ranch in Western Canada.
-Still writing about love, horses and the landscape he loves.
-Now recovered from a torn and damaged voice that drastically changed his vocal sound in 2008, and open heart surgery in 2015, he’s singing with the strength and range of his earlier years, when he had the hits, “Four Strong Winds,” “Someday Soon,” “Summer Wages,” “Navajo Rug” and more.
-Tyson doesn’t look backwards at five decades of a career that’s earned him countless awards, the Order of Canada, and a devoted following; he faces the future with a mixture of optimism and resignation.
-“Your 80s,” Tyson tells people, “is not a time for sissies.” http://www.iantyson.com
+Ian Tyson is 85 years old and, after a brief medical setback in mid-2018, he is back on selective stages, presenting intimate shows to endearing fans.
+Performing both new “Tyson” songs and some perennial hits like “Four Strong Winds,” “Someday Soon,” “Summer Wages,” “Navajo Rug” and more, his current show includes a mixture of humorous anecdotes and memories from his storied life in the music business.
+Tyson doesn’t look backwards at six decades of a career that’s earned him countless awards, the Order of Canada, and a devoted following; he faces the future with a mixture of optimism and resignation.
+“Your 80s,” Tyson tells people, “is not a time for sissies.” http://www.iantyson.com/pages/home.asp

 Banner image: Charlie Ekburg